 Ed Tech Corner: Video database trial

 We've included our annual reminder about study rooms in the library.
-Chiro boards are coming up so please respect those who need to study.
+This is especially important during Chiro Boards, Midterms and Finals.

 The library has purchased "the Souza book"...a.k.a.
 Differential Diagnosis and Management for the Chiropractor in ebook form.
 Please look below to find out how to access it.